By TMoM Team Member Rachel Hoeing

 I see so many 40-somethings struggling through many of these issues right now.
 Do they go to the cross country meet because it’s the last one their son will participate in before he goes to college, or do they go to their dad’s chemotherapy treatment with him?
 Do they take a weekend away with their spouse because they’ve been going through revolving doors for the past month, or do they stay home because their daughter’s been making some bad decisions lately and they need to keep their eyes on her?

-Although I’m right in the middle of the 40-somethings now, my parents both passed away when I was in my thirties, so many of these issues were struggles of mine a decade ago.
+My parents both passed away when I was in my thirties, so many of these issues were struggles of mine over a decade ago.
 I learned a lot.
 More than I wanted to learn at that age.
 Sadly, I don’t have the answers to it all and I wish I did, but when listening to the challenges of my friends, the best advice I can give is to go with your heart.
 It’s a constant tug-of-war for us being pulled in so many directions, and you always feel like someone needs you.
 But you can’t be everything to everyone, and you can’t be everywhere all the time.
 So you go with your heart.
 When you wake up and you feel that pressure on your chest because your son is really struggling right now, put him first and spend the day with him.
 When you’re sitting at your daughter’s dance recital but you just can’t get your mom out of your head as she sits alone at home with an illness, leave the recital and go be with her.
 When you are crying because you feel that disconnect between you and your spouse, skip the volunteer obligation and have a date night with just the two of you.

 Go with your heart.